rockettheme/docs/Docs/phpbb/styles/corvus/INDEX.md

 * Customizable layout options
 * Firefox, Opera, Safari 4, IE8+ Compatible

-NOTE: **RokBB 5.0.4+** is required for Acacia to work correctly.
+NOTE: **RokBB 5.0.4+** is required for Corvus to work correctly.
 For more details on installing RokBB, please visit the [**Administrative Module** installation guide][adminguide].

 ### WebFonts Imageset and Icons

-Acacia supports WebFonts-based scalable vector icons.
+Corvus supports WebFonts-based scalable vector icons.
 No images are used in this style.
 All icons and imagesets have been converted into sprites.
 This adds some new indicators (poll icon, unapproved icon, etc.) in addition to other useful features.

 For example: Installing matching language imagesets is not needed as we removed text and replaced it with pictographic language.